-It’s only the beginning of the month and I’m already starting to feel a bit crazed.
+The beginning of the month has arrived and I’m already starting to feel a bit crazed.
 I don’t like to use the word busy, so let’s just say that May is shaping up to be a whirlwind.

 Spring is in full swing and it seems like life is changing on a daily basis.

-Not only did I make a delicious cake, I was also able to answer the question of what I’m going to make for a brunch I’m hosting later on this month.
+Not only did I make a delicious strawberry upside down cake, I was also able to answer the question of what I’m going to make for a brunch I’m hosting later on this month.
 See?
 Life has a way of working itself out if you just sit back, pay attention, and let things happen as they will.

-- 11 tablespoons butter, softened, divided
+- 11 tablespoons butter softened, divided

-- ½ cup plus 4 tablespoons brown sugar, divided
+- 1/2 cup plus 4 tablespoons brown sugar divided

-- roughly 2 cups strawberries, hulled and thinly sliced
+- roughly 2 cups strawberries hulled and thinly sliced

-- 1⅓ cups all purpose flour
+- 1 1/3 cups all purpose flour

 - 1 teaspoon baking powder

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda